<em>Eucalyptus</em>: planting, pruning and care

 Eucalyptus in a nutshell

-• With rapid growth, it grows tall and develops into a tree within a few years
+• With rapid growth, it shoots up and forms a tree within a few years

-• It is attractive both for its slender silhouette adorned with evergreen foliage often bluish-grey and the light shade it provides
+• It is attractive both for its graceful silhouette, often bearing grey-blue evergreen foliage, and the light shade it provides

-• These easy-to-grow trees are perfect for novice gardeners: they are foolproof even in poor soil and withstand drought as well as excess water, provided attention is paid to information concerning their hardiness and pruning at maturity
+• These easy-to-grow trees are perfect for beginner gardeners: they are foolproof even in poor soil and withstand drought as well as excess water, provided information concerning their hardiness and pruning at maturity is taken into account

 • Medicinal foliage yields an essential oil ideal for treating colds by inhalation